notabn/Traffic-Sign-Classifier/README.md

 ####4.
 Network Training

-The code for training the model is located in the eigth cell of the ipython notebook.
+The code for training the model is located in the tenth cell of the ipython notebook.

 To train the model, I used the LeNet architecture and tuned the parameters as follows: